 Winter hiking apparel

-If you’re new to hiking then Spring, Fall, and Summer are easier to prepare for than Winter hikes because for winter hikes you’ll typically need more, warmer layers, and additional warm hats, gloves, socks, and insulated hiking boots.
+If you’re new to hiking then hiking in the fall, spring, and milder summer climates are easier to prepare for than winter because for winter you’ll typically need more, warmer layers, and additional warm hats, gloves, socks, and insulated hiking boots.

 Staying dry and warm is a key priority when hiking in winter!